jeffharrell/minicart/README.md

 ## Customization

-The minicart's HTML template and CSS can be fully customized using two different approaches: configuration and custom themes.
+The minicart HTML template and CSS can be fully customized using two different approaches: configuration and custom themes.
 In both approaches, all functionality from the [API](#advanced-api) is available using [Embedded JavaScript Template](https://github.com/visionmedia/ejs) syntax.

 ### Configuration

 The HTML template and CSS can be overridden using the *config* object.
-Example:

     var myTemplate = '' +
     	'<div>' +